verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 These load balancers will route HTTP/HTTPS traffic from the Internet to the private subnet.
 If load balancers are desired, then they should be created now even though the application and management endpoints will be installed later.

-**NOTE** In the following list, the using port 0 for the health check indicates that the backend ports should be used.
+**NOTE:** In the following list, the using port 0 for the health check indicates that the backend ports should be used.

 * Application Load Balancer: Public Subnet
   * Listeners